QuentinRa/blog.quentinra.dev/cybersecurity/red-team/tools/scanners/web/wappalyzer.md

 🪦 It seems that their tool became more limited for free users after they deleted the open-source repository.
 </div><div>

+There is an extension that we recommend to install.
 </div></div>